eliferin14/AR_cube/README.md

 Also, the markers allow the algorithm to estimate the pose of the camera even if some of them are occluded

-[Comparison between using only the chessboard and the charuco board](https://imgur.com/a/mf3809V)
+[Comparison between using only the chessboard and the charuco board](https://imgur.com/a/mf3809V) In the video, the frame becomes red when the board is not detected